 Where can you travel right now?
-What countries are open for travel?
-What COVID-19 travel safety precautions should you take?
-What about the safety of local people where you visit?
+Which countries are open to travelers and what are the Covid entry requirements?
+How can you travel safely during Covid?
+What safety precautions and decision should you take to manage risk?
 Even if you are allowed to travel somewhere, should you?

-There are so many factors to take into consideration when thinking about whether to travel right now or planning travel during the COVID-19 pandemic — beyond whether a country or state has open borders and will let you in.
+There are so many factors to take into consideration when thinking about whether to travel right now and how to travel safely during the Covid-19 pandemic — beyond whether a country or state has open borders and will let you in.
 With the freedom to travel also comes a personal responsibility, including the health and well-being of others.

 This COVID-19 Travel Resource Page provides questions travelers should ask about traveling safely, including whether now is the right time to travel.
 It also includes resources and data to guide educated and responsible travel decisions – to keep you and others safe.